Pulsejet: Argus As 109-014

-The Argus As 014 valve array was based on a shutter system that operated at the 43 to 45 cycles-per-second frequency of the engine.
+The Argus As 014 valve array was based on a shutter system that operated at 47 cycles-per-second.

 Three air nozzles in the front of the Argus As 014 were connected to an external high pressure source to start the engine.
 The fuel used for ignition was acetylene, with the technicians having to place a baffle of wood or cardboard in the exhaust pipe to stop the acetylene diffusing before complete ignition.
 Once the engine ignited and minimum operating temperature was attained, external hoses and connectors were removed.

 The V-1, being a cruise missile, lacked landing gear, instead the Argus As 014 was launched on an inclined ramp powered by a piston-driven steam catapult.
 Steam power to fire the piston was generated by the violent exothermic chemical reaction created when hydrogen peroxide and potassium permanganate (termed T-Stoff and Z-Stoff) are combined.

 The principal military use of the pulsejet engine, with the volume production of the Argus As 014 unit (the first pulsejet engine ever in volume production), was for use with the V-1 flying bomb.
 The engine's characteristic droning noise earned it the nicknames "buzz bomb" or "doodlebug".
 The V-1 was a German cruise missile used in World War II, most famously in the bombing of London in 1944.
 Pulsejet engines, being cheap and easy to construct, were the obvious choice for the V-1's designers, given the Germans' materials shortages and overstretched industry at that stage of the war.
 Designers of modern cruise missiles do not choose pulsejet engines for propulsion, preferring turbojets or rocket engines.
 The only other uses of the pulsejet that reached the hardware stage in Nazi Germany were the Messerschmitt Me 328 and an experimental Einpersonenfluggerät project for the German Heer.

 Wright Field technical personnel reverse-engineered the V-1 from the remains of one that had failed to detonate in Britain.
 The result was the creation of the JB-2 Loon, with the airframe built by Republic Aviation, and the Argus As 014 reproduction pulsejet powerplant, known by its PJ31 American designation, being made by the Ford Motor Company.